 You should always work with an experienced surgeon when undertaking any complex procedure.
 A tummy tuck cost is also dependent upon the experience of the surgeon.
 You should not compromise expertise for a lower cost.

 Included in the tummy tuck cost are the facility costs, use of anesthesia, medications, medical tests, and the fee for the plastic surgeon.
-A tummy tuck is a surgical procedure which has inherent and minor risk, but to further minimize those risks, you should opt for a more experienced, board-certified plastic surgeon, such as S. Larry Schlesinger, MD, FACS.
+A tummy tuck is a surgical procedure that has inherent and minor risks, but to further minimize those risks, you should opt for a more experienced, board-certified plastic surgeon, such as S. Larry Schlesinger, MD, FACS.
 This might increase your tummy tuck cost, but your health, safety, and satisfaction with the results of the surgery will be worth the slight difference.

-Important Disclaimer: The preceding text describes a medical procedure; the description is a summary, and is necessarily generalized.
+*Important Disclaimer: The preceding text describes a medical procedure; the description is a summary and is necessarily generalized.
 Every patient has different needs, and this website should never be regarded as specific medical advice.
 No website or other written description can be a substitute for one-on-one patient care.
 If you have further questions, please arrange a visit with S. Larry Schlesinger, MD, FACS to discuss your specific needs.